 Lobby and Business Area

 Right from the moment you step into Hotel Des Indes, you are instantly taken back in time.
 Its decor certainly gives you a taste of the finest quality of architecture that The Hague has to offer.
-It has a warm autumn feel about it and the stair cases are just grand.
+It has a warm autumn feel about it and the staircases are just grand.
 The extensive range of furniture and the way it is laid out is just gorgeous.
 I decided to walk around at 4 am in the morning to appreciate the hotel and its glories of history.

 I stayed at the superior room, and what I immediately liked was the room numbers that are painted on old tulip style vase which gave it a very classic and traditional feel.
-The room type I stayed in overlooked the back of the hotel and had a nice view over the traditional houses of The Hague.
+The room type I stayed in overlooked the back of the hotel and had a nice view of the traditional houses of The Hague.
 I could see these views through the oval windows which I adored.
 The room was tucked away on the fourth floor and I was on a corner part of the hotel.

 The thoughtfulness of the details in the Superior Room at Hotel Des Indes caters to your sense of historical grandeur.
-This room is the perfect choice that offers the latest comfort, tasteful furnishings, excellent bedding and modern amenities.
-The bed linen and the comfort of it was amazing and very cosy indeed.
+This room is a perfect choice that offers the latest comfort, tasteful furnishings, excellent bedding and modern amenities.
+The bed linen and the comfort of it were amazing and very cosy indeed.
 At night the room was set up for a good night’s rest and the simple touches like a specific tea to help you sleep was personal and welcoming.
 The TV was modern simple and not imposing to the room at all.

 I am a huge fan of marble and the bathroom was lovely and the shower head was powerful for the perfect shower experience.
 The products by Elemis in the bathroom are excellent.
-The complimentary drinks which was water, tea and Nespresso coffee were a perfect balance.
+The complimentary drinks which were water, tea and Nespresso coffee were a perfect balance.
 The mini bar was excellent and the contents enough for me to enjoy my room stay.